The Turkish Bath: Description

+The choice to convert the painting to a tondo both centralises the composition and adds a voyeuristic element to the composition as the viewer observes the naked women through the oculus.
+This effect is highlighted as we know Ingres never travelled beyond Europe so his romantic vision of the Bathers is totally idealised.

 Ingres relished the irony of producing an erotic work in his old age, painting an inscription of his age (AETATIS LXXXII, "at age 82") on the work—in 1867 he told others that he still retained "all the fire of a man of thirty years".
 He did not paint this work from live models, but from croquis and several of his earlier paintings, reusing "bather" and "odalisque" figures he had drawn or painted as single figures on beds or beside a bath.

-The figure from The Valpinçon Bather appears almost identically as the central element of the later composition, but now plays a mandolin.
+The figure from The Valpinçon Bather appears almost identically as the central element of the later composition, but now plays a long necked lute, likely a Saz or Bağlama.
 The woman in the background with her arm extended and holding a cup resembles the sitter in his portrait of Madame Moitessier (1856).
 The face of the woman with her arms raised above her head in the near right is similar to a croquis (1818) of the artist's wife, Delphine Ramel, though her right shoulder is lowered while her right arm is raised.
 The other bodies are juxtaposed in various unlit areas behind them.
+They include figures whose poses Ingres borrowed from engravings in a 17th-century book, Histoire générale des Turcs.

 Ingres drew from a wide variety of painterly sources, including 19th-century academic art, Neoclassicism and late Mannerism.
 The colourisation is one of "chastising coolness", while figures merge into each other in a manner that evokes sexuality, but ultimately is intended to show Ingres's skill at defying rational perspective.